 A conspiracy charge alleges that you agreed to commit a criminal offense with at least one other person.
 It does not matter that the crime was not successful or even that you never did anything that violated the law.
 As you can see, the mere fact that you agreed to commit a crime and took a step towards success can be enough to secure a conviction.

 A Chandler conspiracy lawyer could help you to defend yourself against these allegations.
 They could work to contest the idea that there was an agreement or that you or another took an act towards committing a crime.
-In other cases, it may be possible to raise a defense involving your attempts to renounce the conspiracy.
+It may be possible to raise a defense involving your attempts to renounce the conspiracy in other cases.
 Contact our experienced criminal defense team today to learn more.